VNG-Realisatie/authorization-decision-log/information-management.md

 Clear rules must be established for who can access the log and under what conditions.

 * **Access Control**: Define roles and permissions for accessing the log data itself.
 Access should be granted on a need-to-know basis.
-* **Data Aggregation**: For analytical purposes, such as identifying patterns to improve system resilience, consider providing aggregated or anonymized data.
-This can provide valuable insights while mitigating the privacy risks associated with granting access to raw log data.
 * **Responding to Incidents**: The log is a critical tool for forensic analysis after a security incident or data breach.
 It can help determine what actions were permitted at a specific time and on what basis, even if that permission was technically correct but improper in hindsight.
-* **Observability in Data Spaces**: The log can provide a structured method for data providers to evaluate and inspect data usage by consumers.
+* **Observability in Data Spaces**: The log can provide a structured method for data providers to analyse data usage by consumers.
 This allows the standard to be used to provide so called "Observability services" for data spaces.